VidCruiter Logo

 Overused questions:

-The innocently asked, yet bland and predictable interview questions found from Google searches such as “Top interview questions and answers”.
+These are the commonly asked, yet bland and predictable interview questions found from Google searches such as “Top interview questions and answers.”
 These questions will often get you canned responses – the candidate will have likely researched the ‘perfect’ response and will have answered the question the same way a million times.
 In short, you’ll be hearing what you want to hear, rather than an insightful answer.

 Pointless questions: